 In 2014 he participated in the group exhibition "2014Poesía" at Freijo Gallery, curated by Francisco Carpio.

 In 2017 the CAP Museum Burdeos, French, presents Beau Geste Press exhibition.
 The 15th may, 2017, Ehrenberg dies in Cuernavaca city, Mexico.
+In that same year, he participated in the group exhibition "Political Art.
+From 68 to Ayotzinapa" at Freijo Gallery in Madrid.

 In 2020 his work is included in the group exhibition TEXT [NO TEXT] at Freijo Gallery, as part of the LZ46 program.